severalnines/docs/user-guide/dashboard.rst

 MySQL Galera
 `````````````

 Deploys a new MySQL Galera Cluster.
 The database cluster will be automatically added into ClusterControl once deployed.
-Minimum of three nodes (excluding garbd) is required.
-Garbd can be added later after the deployment completes.
+A minimal setup is comprised of one Galera node (no high availability, but this can later be scaled with more nodes).
+However, the recommendation is a minimum of three nodes for high availability.
+Garbd (an arbitrator) can be added later after the deployment completes if needed.

 1) SSH Settings
 '''''''''''''''